 REGISTERED DESIGN PROFESSIONAL.
 An individual who is registered or licensed to practice their respective design profession as defined by the statutory requirements of the professional registration laws of the state or jurisdiction in which the project is to be constructed.

 REPAIR.
 The reconstruction or renewal of any part of an existing building.
-(IECC has more language: add or research)

 REROOFING.
 The process of recovering or replacing an existing roof covering.
 See "Roof Recover" and "Roof Replacement."